muffin142/iobroker.fyta/README.md

 -->
 ## FYTA adapter for ioBroker

-Adapter to connect ioBroker to FYTA plant sensors
+Unofficial Adapter to connect ioBroker to [FYTA plant sensors](https://fyta.de/) Sensors can be purchased an the [FYTA Shop](https://fyta.de/collections/all/products/10-beams-1-hub)

 ## Changelog
 <!--